 The Fennec fox is nocturnal.
-Their food regimen consists of rodents, reptiles, bugs, eggs, birds and fruit similar to dates, blackberries and berries.
-They are capable of leaping a considerable height which helps them hunt and battle when predators attack.
+Their weight loss plan consists of rodents, reptiles, bugs, eggs, birds and fruit akin to dates, blackberries and berries.
+They are capable of jumping a considerable height which helps them hunt and combat when predators attack.

 The caracal and African owl are their predominant rivals.
-Fennec foxes live in underground burrows (as much as 10 meters deep), where the temperature is decrease than that of the outside.
+Fennec foxes live in underground burrows (up to 10 meters deep), where the temperature is lower than that of the outside.
 In the wild they live for approximately 10-12 years.

 The domesticated Fennec fox

-You probably have been irresponsible and made the mistake of adopting a Fennec fox, because you've got seen it in a television advert and find it very cute, you need to know that the Fennec fox is strictly nocturnal.
-For those who confine it in a cage at night, it will die.
+In case you have been irresponsible and made the mistake of adopting a Fennec fox, because you've seen it in a television advert and discover it very cute, it's best to know that the Fennec fox is strictly nocturnal.
+If you happen to confine it in a cage at night, it will die.

-In the event you let it loose, it will tear apart cushions in an try and hide food or make a hole within the sofa or mattress to make a burrow so it feels comfortable and warm in your home.
+For those who let it loose, it will tear apart cushions in an attempt to hide food or make a hole within the sofa or mattress to make a burrow so it feels comfortable and warm in your home.

-The Fennec fox can dig up to 6 meters (19.6 ft) of earth per day.
-If kept in a backyard, it will most likely escape and any canine could go after it.
-In case you live in a flat, life will be worse for it.
-The Fennec fox has an important jumping ability and might get on any table or shelf, destroying everything on them.
+The Fennec fox can dig as much as 6 meters (19.6 ft) of earth per day.
+If kept in a backyard, it will most likely escape and any dog could go after it.
+If you happen to live in a flat, life will likely be worse for it.
+The Fennec fox has a fantastic jumping ability and might get on any table or shelf, destroying everything on them.